Is Your Cat a Picky Eater? Training Guide to Help Them Eat

 Offer your cat Nom Nom and withhold the previous food for a meal or two.
 Be sure your cat doesn’t go more than 24 hours without eating.
 If they won’t take to the new food, give them their previous food for a meal.
 At the next meal, try again — remember, kitties can be very stubborn.

 Successful changes happen gradually, and when you want to make sure your pet is as healthy and happy as possible, it’s worth it to learn a few new tricks.
-Let us know how it’s going; we’re here to help and answer any questions at [email protected].
+Let us know how it’s going; we’re here to help and answer any questions.
+Just email us by clicking here or by calling 415-991-0669..
 For more on cat nutrition and feeding, check out the guides below.